16.1 – History and background

 Here is something that you need to know – although, Natural Gas in an international commodity, its spot price in India is also dependent on how the domestic demand and supply situation pans out.
 However, the futures contract listed on MCX closely mirrors the Natural gas listed on NYMEX.

 Have a look at the image below –

 This is the graph of the Natural Gas futures contract on MCX overlaid with NYMEX – quite evidently, both the futures contracts move in unison.
 Given this, the following events have a significant impact on the natural gas prices on NYMEX and therefore MCX natural gas futures –

-- Natural Gas inventory data – increase in inventory tends to lower the futures price and decrease in inventory data tends to increase the futures price
+- Natural Gas inventory data – an increase in inventory tends to lower the futures price and a decrease in inventory data tends to increase the futures price.

 - US weather conditions – the US is the biggest natural gas market, so US weather conditions really matter.
-A harsh winter in the US leads to more natural gas consumption (as people use natural gas to heat homes) and therefore the inventory is consumed rapidly leading to increasing in price.
+A harsh winter in the US leads to more natural gas consumption (as people use natural gas to heat homes) and therefore the inventory is consumed rapidly, leading to an increase in price.

 - The price of Crude oil – Natural gas is not only a cleaner fuel compared to crude but also costs much lower.
 Historically, the two contracts are highly correlated, although the correlation is not holding up over the recent few months.
 Check this!

 So, next time you are trading natural gas, make sure to check how the sun is shining in the US!

 And with this, folks, we will conclude this chapter on Natural Gas and this module on Currencies and commodities.
 We hope you liked reading this module as much as we enjoyed writing it for you.